Store Manager Interview Questions

 Question: Occasionally, a product is performing at a competitors’ store better than at our store.
 How would you react to this?

 Explanation: This is another operational question the interviewer will ask to learn how you will react to a situation that is likely to occur in your role as a store manager.
 You can answer this by describing the steps you've taken in the past when a similar situation occurred.
 Try to keep the answer general in nature and applicable to the operations of the store with which you are interviewing.

 Example: “Occasionally, products will sell differently at different retail locations.
 The reasons behind this vary and may include location, promotion, or complementary products available at the locations.
 Before making any adjustments at my store, I try to determine which of these factors is impacting the product sales.
 Once I’m confident that I’ve identified the right cause, I then take steps to adjust our stores merchandising strategy to improve the sales of the product.”

 If you had an employee that refused to follow directions, what would you do?

-Have you ever dealt with a team member that felt discriminated against?
-What did you do to solve the problem?
+Have you ever dealt with a team member who felt discriminated against?
+What did you do to resolve the problem?

 Describe a time you had to make a decision for a major expense.
 How did you go about making that decision?

-What would you do if an employee came to you about a very personal problem they are having?
+What would you do if an employee came to you about a very personal problem they were having?

 What qualifications do you look for in potential employees?